atitsbest/resume/CV.md

 ### Veritas

-- Provisioned an scaleable and resilient infrastructure (Amazon AWS) utilizing Docker und Fargate.
+- Provisioned a scalable and resilient infrastructure (Amazon AWS) utilizing Docker and Fargate (and VPC, Subnets, VPN, SQS, Lambda Functions, ...).
-- Build fully automated CI/CD pipeline using BitBucket and AWS CodeBuild and CodePipeline.
+- Build a fully automated CI/CD pipeline using BitBucket and AWS CodeBuild and CodePipeline.
-- Consulted on Domain Driven Design for upcomming large scale project.
+- Consulted on Domain Driven Design for an upcoming large scale project.
 - Execute software integration strategy.

 ## Infoniqa GmbH 2007 - 2013